martyg77/rtos/README.txt

 Finding the right combination of branches that work on esp-idf has been a chore The https://github.com/lvgl/lv_port_esp32 repo points to a working set of commits to start with

+When installing lvgl to components, tweak its CMakeLists.txt and remove reference to "main"

 For the record:
 lvgl @ b55ee6a
 lvgl_esp32_drivers @ 9fed1cc